douglasdavis/pygram11/README.md

 ### From PyPI

-Binary wheels are provided for Linux and macOS, they can be installed from [PyPI](https://pypi.org/project/pygram11/) via pip.
+Binary wheels are provided for Linux (starting with version 0.5.0) and macOS (starting with version 0.5.1), they can be installed from [PyPI](https://pypi.org/project/pygram11/) via pip.
 These builds include OpenMP acceleration.

 ```